conmaol/maglocunus/AI/LLMs/alammar2024/tokens-and-embeddings.md

 ## LLM tokenisation

-§1.
+§1.1.
 A <mark>tokeniser</mark> breaks down the input text prompt into smaller pieces/chunks – words or parts of words.
 - eg. `"Have the bards who preceded"`: `"Have", "the", "bards", "who", "preceded"`
-- These tokens are then turned into ‘embeddings’ – numeric representations (ie. vectors) capturing their meaning.
+- These tokens are then converted into ‘embeddings’ – numeric representations (ie. vectors) capturing their meaning.

 ### How tokenisers prepare the inputs to the language model

-§2.
+§1.2.
 The OpenAI GPT-4 tokeniser is available [here](https://platform.openai.com/tokenizer):
-- eg. `"Have the bards who preceded me left any theme unsung?"`
+- Example input: `"Have the bards who preceded me left any theme unsung?"`
 - Tokens: `"Have", " the", " b", "ards", " who", " preceded", " me", " left", " any", " theme", " uns", "ung", "?"`
 - Token IDs: `[15334, 290, 287, 3098, 1218, 91138, 668, 3561, 1062, 9660, 3975, 988, 30]`

-Questions:
+> Questions:
-- Why is leading whitespace preserved at the start of a token, rather than just being the default token separator?
+> - Why is leading whitespace preserved at the start of a token, rather than just being the default token separator?
-- Why is `bards` tokenised as `" b", "ards"`, and `unsung` as `" uns", "ung"`?
+> - Why is `bards` tokenised as `" b", "ards"`, and `unsung` as `" uns", "ung"`?
 Surely `"bard", "s"` and `"un", "sung"` would make more sense?

 Back up to: [Top](#)